 40,000sqm of woodland and wildflower meadow, including the walking, running and cycling route that winds amongst it, will be lost if the planning application is approved.
 This will have a significant impact on Kettering residents’ access to nature and outdoor space.
 The wood is a great community asset and an ecologically important site.
 The scale of deforestation and destruction of habitat will be colossal, and the loss of this wood will have a huge impact on many people’s lives (as well as those of its wildlife).

-Kettering Eco Group hosted a community tree planting event at Wicksteed Park to plant 420 trees in March.
-An application like this, if approved, will completely neutralise and undermine everyone’s hard work to reforest Kettering’s community spaces.
+Kettering Eco Group hosted a tree planting event at Wicksteed Park to plant 420 trees in March 2020 and another in November 2021.
+An application like this, if approved, will completely neutralise and undermine everyone’s hard work to afforest Kettering’s community spaces.

-Urgent pressure needs to be imparted on Kettering Borough Council by members of the public to ensure the planning application is rejected.
-The council has already received over 600 objections and a petition has been signed over 9500 times But more signatures and objections are needed and we want everyone’s voice to be heard.
+Urgent pressure needs to be imparted on North Northants Council and Buccleuch Property by members of the public to ensure the planning application is rejected.
+The council has already received over 600 objections and a petition has been signed over 19,000 times But more signatures and objections are needed and we want everyone’s voice to be heard.

 We have discovered that the initial planning application to build warehouses is only the first of the developers ‘masterplan’ to an entire trading estate over a much larger area.

 This makes it even more important to stop these initial plans in their tracks.